Note: This post has been updated in 2025 with new recommendations.

 It would be rude to assign and not discuss the length of the speaking session with your speaker.

-Some speakers like to include activities or small group discussion as a part of their session and may need more than 40-45 minutes.
+Some speakers like to include activities or table discussions as a part of their session and may need more than 30 minutes.
+If you’re already planning to include discussion time after they speak, be sure you share that information with your speaker.

 We’re after depth, not breadth.